HexHive/retrowrite/docker/README.md

 ubuntu included clang.
 It is recommended to compile LLVM yourself as release version for ubuntu does not seem to work).

+    - To build clang, follow [build steps](https://llvm.org/docs/CMake.html) from official documentation.
+      In the build step, configure to install to a local directory.
+    - Create a tar of the install directory

 * (Required) retrowrite.bundle: Bundled version of retrowrite.
 Created using `git bundle create`.